Chasyxx/bspwm-purple/README.md

-# Dotfiles BSPWM theme

 Includes a .config folder.
 You can put all the needed files into your `~/.config` folder and edit them for your specific system.

-Note: the folder is called config, rename it to .config

 # Prerequisites
 * bspwm, a window manager